laanwj/etna_viv/README.md

 General
 --------
-If you just need `libetnaviv.a` for building Mesa and are not planning to do reverse engineering, it is sufficient to run make in `native/etnaviv`.
+If the goal is to build Mesa and you are not planning to do reverse engineering, only `libetnaviv.a` needs to be built.
+In this case it is sufficient to run make in `native/etnaviv`.

 Otherwise, run `make` and `make rev` in `native/` (see the README.md in `native` for a description of all the directories contained within).